tjallo/forlegalreasonsnotbussen/README.md

 King    -    13
 Ace     -    14

-object in players is as folows
+object in players is as follows

 [name, drinks, [cards]]